Inbibo/shift_docs/docs/getting_started/basics/authoring.md

 ## Creating a Node

-To create a new [node](../terminology.md/#operator), press the `Tab` key or `Double Left-Click` to open the "*Create Node*" dialog.
+To create a new [node](../terminology.md/#operator), press the `Tab` key or `Double Left-Click` in the board to open the "*Create Node*" dialog.
 This dialog enables searching for nodes by name and/or filtering by [catalog](../terminology.md/#catalog).
 The nodes will be listed alphabetically underneath, where they can be added to the Shift board by double-clicking on them.

 ![Create Node Dialog](../../images/create_node_dialog.gif "Create Node Dialog")